 - Registration of intent to initiate ongoing submission was made by the deadline and the EP or EH is still engaged in testing and validation of ongoing electronic submission; or

 - Registration of intent to initiate ongoing submission was made by the deadline and the EP or EH is awaiting invitation to begin testing and validation.

 There are two scenarios in which the EP or EH will not meet the deadline:

 - The EP/EH fails to register their intent by the deadline; or

-- The EP/EH fails to participate in the on-boarding process as demonstrated by failure to respond to the PHA's written requests for action within 30 days on two separate occasions.
+- The EP/EH fails to participate in the on-boarding process as demonstrated by failure to respond to written requests for action within 30 days on two separate occasions.